totemorg/enums/README.md

 	_on		= NUM
 	_off	= NUM
 	_util	= NUM
+	_name	= "job name"
+	_client = "job owner"

-to place the fetch in a job queue with callbacks to `cb`.
+to regulate the fetch in a job queue with periodic callbacks to `cb`.
 Use the FLAGS

 	_batch=N
 	_limit=N